-The following year, the American microbiologist Hamilton O. Smith purified the type II restriction enzymes, which were found to be essential for genetic engineering because of their ability to cleave a specific site within DNA (as opposed to DNA restriction enzymes). type I, which cleave DNA at random sites).
+The following year, the American microbiologist Hamilton O. Smith purified the type II restriction enzymes, which were essential for genetic engineering because they could cleave a specific site within DNA (as opposed to DNA restriction enzymes).
+Type I, which cleaves DNA at random places).

-Based on Smith’s work, the American molecular biologist Daniel Nathans helped advance the technique of DNA recombination in 1970-71 and demonstrated that type II enzymes could be useful in genetic studies.
+Based on Smith’s work, the American molecular biologist Daniel Nathans helped advance the technique of DNA recombination in 1970-71 and demonstrated that type II enzymes could be helpful in genetic studies.

 What is DNA?

-DNA is the recipe of life.
-It is a molecule that is found in the nucleus of each cell and is composed of 4 subunits represented by the letters A, T, G and C.
+DNA is the recipe for life.
+It is a molecule found in the nucleus of each cell and is composed of 4 subunits represented by the letters A, T, G, and C.

 The order of these subunits in the DNA chain contains an information code for the cell.
-Just as the English alphabet composes words using 26 letters, the genetic language uses 4 letters to spell instructions on how to make the proteins an organism will need to grow and live.
+Just as the English alphabet composes words using 26 letters, the genetic language uses four letters to spell instructions on making the proteins an organism will need to grow and live.

 Small segments of DNA are called genes.
 Each gene contains instructions on how to produce a single protein.
 This can be compared to a recipe for making a plate of food.
 A recipe is a set of instructions for making a single dish.